 E. Promotional Discount

-Promotional discounts are temporary reductions to attract new customers, boost brand awareness, or introduce new products.
+Promotional discounts are temporary reductions used to attract new customers, promote brand awareness, or introduce new products.
+These often appear in marketing campaigns and are recognized as promotional expenses under IAS 38 or marketing expense under GAAP.

 3. Accounting Treatment of Discounts